 Seville 4-Day Itinerary

-This 4-day Seville itinerary is designed for a first trip, combining the city’s major landmarks with time to enjoy its neighborhoods, food, and atmosphere without rushing.
-You’ll cover Santa Cruz, Plaza de España, the Real Alcázar, Seville Cathedral, Triana, Las Setas, and Casa de Pilatos, with a balanced final day before departure.
+This 4-day Seville itinerary is built for a first visit that feels complete but not rushed.
+You’ll have time for the city’s big historic sights, slower neighborhood wandering, good food, and an easy final day before departure.
 For a shorter stay, see the Seville 3-day itinerary, or expand the trip with the Spain 10-day itinerary.

 Duration: 4 days Pace: Balanced Budget: Midrange